JuliaLang/www.julialang.org/manual/constructors/index.md

 If any inner constructor method is defined, no default constructor method is provided: it is presumed that you have supplied yourself with all the inner constructors you need.
-The default constructor is equivalent to writing your own inner constructor method which takes all of the object's fields as parameters, passes them directly to `new`, and returns the resulting object like so:
+The default constructor is equivalent to writing your own inner constructor method that takes all of the object's fields as parameters (constrained to be of the correct type, if the corresponding field has a type), and passes them to `new`, returning the resulting object:

     type Foo
       bar